henservices/BetterSol_Pumpfun-Raydium-Moonshot-Tools/README.md

   - Raydium/Pumpfun Bundler (Supports up to 20 wallets + Dev)
   - Raydium/Pumpfun/Moonshot Manager (Buy and Sell tokens with multiple wallets)
      - Supports bundle buys and bundle sells (Transactions all happen at the same time)
+  - Volume bot!
+(Supports Raydium/Pumpfun/Moonshot and has 3 modes)
   - Pumpfun Comment Bot (Comment on your pumpfun coins on multiple different wallets)
   - Custom CA (Launch your tokens with a vanity address)
   - Token/SOL Disperser (Spread tokens/sol from 1 wallet to multiple)